Government Jobs after BBA: Top Profiles & Salary

 • Clerk (Junior Associate)

-Selection will be done based on the preliminary written exam followed by a mains exam and a personal interview.
+Selection will be based on the preliminary written exam followed by a mains exam and a personal interview.
 There will not be any personal interviews for clerical cadre recruitment.

 Civil Services